dnicolaev/Apprenticeship_Competencies/README.md

       Caching and session/application data

 - [ ] g.)
 Scalability - Consider if it supports a large user base/data?
 Can this be deployed into web farms?
 - [ ] h.)
 Usability - Put yourself in the shoes of a end-user and ascertain, if the user interface/API is easy to understand and use.
 If you are not convinced with the user interface design, then start discussing your ideas with the business analyst

 ##### Object-Oriented Analysis and Design (OOAD) Principles - *Summerize and show example*
 - [ ] Single Responsibility Principle (SRS): Do not place more than one responsibility into a single class of function, refactor into separate classes and functions
 - [ ] Open Closed Principle: While adding new functionality, existing code should not be modified.
 New functionality should be written in new classes and functions
 - [ ] Liskov substitutability principle: The child class should not change the behavior (meaning) of the parent class.
 The child classcan be used as a substitute for a base class.
-      - Completed Interface Polygons class

 - [ ] Interface segregation: Do not create lengthy interfaces, instead split them into smaller interfaces based on the functionality.
 The interface should not contain any dependencies (paramaters), which are not require for the expected functionality
-      - Demonstrated in MVCMovie project: EXAMPLE Repo

 - [ ] Dependency Injection: Do not hardcode the dependencies, instead inject them
-      - *Exposure to these concepts in MVVM example and summary*

 ### 6. GIT
 - [ ] Solid knowledge of how source control works why it's important using either CLI or GUI tools
 - [ ] Know the basic commands: clone, push, fetch, pull, commit
 - [ ] Understand what remotes are
 - [ ] Understand how to hide, add, remove, and stash files
 - [ ] Understand how to branch and merge
 - [ ] Understand how to resolve merge conflicts
 - [ ] Can reliably commit based on project needs, with communication to the rest of the team
 - [ ] Uses relevant and important information in commit notes
 - [ ] Understands differences between HTTPS SSH validation